Carmen: Synopsis, Character Map

 Carmen

 My name is Carmen.
 You are free to love me.
-But don’t expect me to love you.
+But don’t expect me to love you back.

 Escamillo